pvasa/cameraview-ex/README.md

 # CameraViewEx

-_This is an extended version of [Google's cameraview library](https://github.com/google/cameraview) which provides more features over original implementation_
+_This is an extended version of [Google's cameraview library](https://github.com/google/cameraview) which provides more features over original implementation._

 CameraViewEx makes integration of camera implementation and various camera features into any Android project very easy.